 Marks are given for good layout and presentation and the coherence of the answer.
 Candidates will also be given marks for using an appropriate format - a memo, letter, report or other document - for using a tone of voice appropriate to the audience, for drawing relevant conclusions and making valid recommendations.

-The pilot paper for June 2011 onwards has been amended to include questions on the new examinable topics including the new cost and management accounting and project management areas.
+The specimen exam for June 2011 onwards has been amended to include questions on cost and management accounting and project management areas.